From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ1: Quality and Diversity of the RegressionBug4APR Benchmark

-Our benchmark consists of 99 regression bugs extracted from 32 open-source software projects hosted on GitHub.
-For each bug, \textsc{RegMiner4APR} provides four snapshots of the project versions: the regression-fixing commit, the regression-inducing commit, and their immediate predecessors.
-Additionally, \textsc{RegMiner4APR} bugs are characterized as follows: \textit{(i)} they have been selected after June 2017, as shown in Figure~\ref{fig:dateOfBug}; \textit{(ii)} they are related to source code fixes, with exclusions for changes within the build system, configuration files, documentation, or tests; \textit{(iii)} they are reproducible, as each bug contains at least one test case that satisfies the conditions for regression errors mentioned in Section~\ref{sec:benchmark-construction}; and \textit{(iv)} they are isolated, ensuring that regression-inducing changes and regression-fixing patches do not include unrelated modifications, such as new features or refactoring.
+Our benchmark consists of 200 regression bugs extracted from widely used real-world Java and Python GitHub repositories.
+For each bug, \textsc{RegressionBug4APR} provides four snapshots of the project versions: the bug-fixing commit, the bug-inducing commit, and their immediate predecessors.
+Additionally, \textsc{RegressionBug4APR} bugs are characterized as follows: \textit{(i)} they have been selected after 2016, as shown in Figure~\ref{fig:dateOfBug}; \textit{(ii)} they are related to source code fixes, with exclusions for changes within the build system, configuration files, documentation, or tests; \textit{(iii)} they are reproducible, as each bug contains at least one test case that satisfies the conditions for regression errors mentioned in Section~\ref{sec:benchmark-construction}; and \textit{(iv)} they are isolated, ensuring that bug-inducing changes and bug-fixing patches do not include unrelated modifications, such as new features or refactoring.

-The detailed information about each bug are included in our artifacts, as provided in Section~\ref{sec:introduction}.
-Each bug in \textsc{RegMiner4APR} is referenced using simple notation: \textit{"RegressionBug-"} followed by a bug ID ranging from 1 to 100.
+The detailed information about each bug are included in our artifacts, as provided in Section~\ref{sec:introduction}. \firstrevision{Each bug in \textsc{RegressionBug4APR} is referenced using a simple notation: \textit{``RegressionBug-''} followed by a bug ID ranging from 1 to 150 for Java regression bugs, and \textit{``PyRegression-''} followed by a bug ID ranging from 1 to 50 for Python regression bugs.}